Saxo Bank Review (2026):

 What is Saxo Bank?

-A licensed Danish investment bank that gradually opened its professional trading infrastructure to retail investors — now serving 1.2 million clients across 180 countries.
+A licensed Danish investment bank that gradually opened its professional trading infrastructure to retail investors — now serving 1.5 million clients across 70+ countries.

 Saxo Bank was founded in Copenhagen in 1992 by Kim Fournais.
-It holds a full banking licence from the Danish Financial Supervisory Authority (Finanstilsynet) and is additionally regulated by the FCA (UK), ASIC (Australia), MAS (Singapore), and several other Tier-1 regulators globally.
-It manages over €100 billion in client assets.
+It holds a full banking licence from the Danish Financial Supervisory Authority (Finanstilsynet) and is additionally regulated by the FCA (UK), ASIC (Australia), MAS (Singapore), FINMA (Switzerland), ACPR (France), and several other Tier-1 regulators globally.
+The bank manages over €115 billion in client assets.
+Saxo is a private company — in 2025, Swiss bank J. Safra Sarasin Group acquired a 71% controlling majority stake, purchasing from the previous Chinese majority owner.
+Founder Kim Fournais serves as Chairman and retains a significant minority stake.

 Unlike neobrokers such as Trade Republic or Trading 212, Saxo was purpose-built as a multi-asset professional trading platform.
-Its product breadth is exceptional: alongside the stocks and UCITS ETFs that most European investors need, Saxo offers 5,000+ bonds, 185 forex pairs, 1,200+ listed options, futures, and commodity instruments — all from a single account with a single login.
+Its product breadth is exceptional: alongside the stocks and UCITS ETFs that most European investors need, Saxo offers 5,000+ bonds, 185+ forex pairs, 1,200+ listed options, futures, and commodity instruments — all from a single account with a single login.

 Saxo Bank fees: the full picture